Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily

-Since the composition of the TC is changing continuously, the interaction networks the residents form evolve dynamically.
-The outcome variable of interest is the final graduation status, denoted by $S_{i}$.
-Among the female residents, 79.7\% graduated successfully from the TC.
-In male unit 1, we observe that 88\% of the residents graduated successfully during the period of study, and in male unit 2, the corresponding number is 89\%.
 The primary explanatory variable is the weighted average of the graduation status of peers ($\frac{\sum_{j} A_{ij}Y_{j,(t-1)}}{\sum_j A_{ij}}$) as observed by resident $i$ just before his/her time of exit.
 This variable is a function of the affirmations sent and received and the entry and exit dates of $i$ and his/her peers.
 Using the affirmations data and the time stamps, we can extract all the peers who sent or received affirmations from/to $i$ starting $t_{i}^{\text{entry}}$ to date $t_{i}^{\text{exit}}-1$.
-In Figure \ref{corrownpeer} (in SI) we see that residents who graduated (not graduated) had a higher (lower) fraction of peers graduated by time $t_{i}^{\text{exit}}-1$.
-The correlation is positive but it is likely confounded with unobserved homophily.
+In Figure \ref{corrownpeer} (in Appendix), we see that residents who graduated (not graduated) had a higher (lower) fraction of peers who graduated by time $t_{i}^{\text{exit}}$.
+The correlation is positive, but it is likely confounded with unobserved homophily.

 Moreover, we observe a vector of covariates that we control for in our empirical specification.
-Table \ref{summarytableall3units} (in SI) provides summary statistics.
-In terms of socio-demographic characteristics, the sample is 80\% white in the female unit.
-The corresponding percentages for the male units 1 and 2 are 47.5\% and 77.6\% respectively.
-Age distribution has a mean of 30 years for the female unit, 27.6 years for male unit 1, and 31.7 years for the second male unit.
+Table \ref{summarytableall3units} (in Appendix) provides summary statistics.
+Regarding socio-demographic characteristics, the sample is 80\% white in the female unit.
+The corresponding percentages for the male units 1 and 2 are 47.5\% and 77.6\%, respectively.
+Age distribution has a mean of 30.4 years for the female unit, 27.6 years for male unit 1, and 31.7 years for the second male unit.
 The facility also recorded the LSI \citep{andrews1995level} at the time of entry of each resident.
 The LSI is a standardized instrument that rates the service needs of residents based on a set of factors, such as substance abuse and family relations, which are known to predict criminal recidivism.
 The average LSI score is slightly over 25 across all 3 units.